HDFC Bank

-As of April 2024, HDFC Bank has a market capitalization of $145 billion making it the third-largest company on the Indian stock exchanges.
+As of April 2026, HDFC Bank has a market capitalization of $137.15 billion.
+And as of April 2024, HDFC Bank has a market capitalization of $145 billion making it the third-largest company on the Indian stock exchanges.
 In 2023, it was the sixteenth largest employer in India with over 173,000 employees, after its takeover of parent company Housing Development Finance Corporation.

 History

-HDFC Bank was incorporated in 1994 as a subsidiary of HDFC Ltd, which received an 'in principle' approval from the RBI to set up a bank in the Private Sector as part of its liberalisation of the Indian banking industry.
+HDFC Bank was incorporated in 1994 as a subsidiary of HDFC Ltd, under the leadership of Deepak Parekh, nephew of HDFC Ltd's founder H.T Parekh. the parent company. which received an 'in principle' approval from the RBI to set up a bank in the Private Sector as part of its liberalisation of the Indian banking industry.
+Aditya Puri was appointed as its first managing director to lead the newly formed institution.
 The bank commenced operations in January 1995, with its registered office in Mumbai.
 Its first corporate office and a full-service branch at Sandoz House, Worli, was inaugurated by the then Union Finance Minister, Manmohan Singh.

-In February 2000, Times Bank merged with HDFC Bank, which was India's first-ever voluntary merger of banks.
-Times Bank was established by India's largest media conglomerate, The Times Group.

 In July 2001, HDFC Bank's ADS listed on the New York Stock Exchange after an IPO.

 In 2008, HDFC Bank acquired the Centurion Bank of Punjab (CBoP) for ₹9510 crore in a share-swap deal, reportedly the largest acquisition in the Indian financial sector at the time.

 In 2021, the bank acquired a 9.99% stake in Ferbine, an entity promoted by Tata Group, to operate a pan-India umbrella entity for retail payment systems, similar to the National Payments Corporation of India.